sweing/sentinel5p-no2-downloader/README.md

 # Global NO2 Data Downloader

-This project contains a Python script to download monthly average Nitrogen Dioxide (NO2) composites from the Copernicus Sentinel-5P satellite using the Terrascope service.
+This project contains a Python script to download monthly average Level 3 Nitrogen Dioxide (NO2) composites from the Copernicus Sentinel-5P satellite using the Terrascope service.
 The script saves the data as GeoTIFF files directly to your local machine.

 ## Features